effector/patronum/src/snapshot/readme.md

 ### Motivation

-This method allows to copy any store on optional trigger event.
+This method allows to copy any store on optional trigger unit.
 It useful when you want to save previous state of store before some actions.

 ### Formulae